 Live in the present moment.

-Something that sounds intellectually pleasing, but the fundamental challenge is that until you truly know WHAT the present moment is, will you continue to try and live here.
+Something that sounds intellectually pleasing, but the fundamental challenge is that until you truly know WHAT the present moment is, you will continue to try and live here.

 The reason that you continue to try and be in the present moment, or to live in the present moment is because you don’t realize that you have never been outside of this moment.